-Electric power distribution in Frederick County is provided by the Potomac Edison Company, an operating unit of First Energy, and Thurmont Municipal Light Company, which serves the incorporated town of Thurmont.
-The electrical generation is purchased from Hess Energy and Washington Gas Light Company.
+Electric power distribution in Frederick County is provided by the Potomac Edison Company, an operating unit of the First Energy, and Thurmont Municipal Light Company, which serves the incorporated town of Thurmont.
 Natural gas distribution is provided by the Frederick Gas Company, a division of the Washington Gas Light Company, and UGI/Central Penn Gas Company, which services the town of Emmitsburg and the surrounding area.